Can you help shape our future priorities? Take a five minute survey now. Survey closes on 8 July.

 Previously, he has worked for Bond, Seva Mandir, 50by40 and as a freelance editorial designer.
 He has a Masters’ in Media Practice for Development and Social Change from the University of Sussex, and a Bachelors’ in Film and Media from the University of Sunderland.

 Ben is working on a portfolio of projects, and previously led communications for the FCDO-funded Knowledge, Evidence and Learning for Development Programme (K4D).
-He is currently leading on the strategic communications for: Knowledge for Development and Diplomacy (K4DD), the second iteration of the K4D programme, Solidarity Network, Towards Brown Gold, Countering Backlash and more.
+He is currently leading on the strategic communications for: Knowledge for Development and Diplomacy (K4DD), Solidarity Network, Towards Brown Gold, Countering Backlash and more.

 Research